← Reference Deep-Dives Reference Deep-Dive · 15 min read

 The AI adapts its questioning based on participant responses rather than following a fixed script.
 If someone mentions comparing alternatives, the AI explores their evaluation criteria and decision process.
 If they describe a problem, the AI asks about attempted solutions and workarounds.
 If they express emotion, the AI investigates what triggered that reaction and what it reveals about underlying needs.

 This adaptive approach produces interviews that feel natural rather than interrogative.
 Participants report that conversations flow like discussions with an attentive listener who’s genuinely interested in understanding their experience.
-The 98% satisfaction rate reflects this quality.
+The platform’s 5/5 rating on G2 and Capterra reflects this quality.
 Participants don’t feel like they’re completing a survey or being interviewed.
 They feel heard.

 The methodology also addresses moderator bias, a persistent challenge in human-conducted research.
 Human interviewers unconsciously signal approval or disapproval through tone, facial expressions, and follow-up questions.
 Participants pick up these cues and adjust their responses accordingly.
 Studies show that the same participant will give systematically different answers to different interviewers based on subtle behavioral cues.